rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ```

 It takes a little longer to establish this connection when compared to the local node.
-And you go to a new console:
+This will open a new console:

 ![truffle console network testnet](/assets/img/tutorials/setup-truffle-oz/image-29.png)